awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/detecting-custom-labels.md

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` and `AmazonS3ReadOnlyAccess` permissions\.
-For more information, see [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.
+For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+For more information, see [Step 3: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. Train and deploy your model\.
-For more information, see [Getting Started with Amazon Rekognition Custom Labels](gs-introduction.md)\.
+For more information, see [Getting started with Amazon Rekognition Custom Labels](gs-introduction.md)\.

 1. Ensure the IAM user calling `DetectCustomLabels` has access to the model you used in step 3\.
 For more information, see [Securing DetectCustomLabels](sc-introduction.md#sc-detect-custom-labels)\.